ThemModdingHerds/velvet-beautifier/CLI.md

 ## Some neat features

-- you can drag & drop a file or folder to install it
+- you can drag & drop a file or folder to install it as a mod

 ## Arguments